Lluís Marín

 Lluís Marín Tarroch (born 12 October 1988) is an Andorran snowboarder.
-He competed for Andorra at the 2010 Winter Olympics in snowboard cross.
+He competed for Andorra in snowboard cross at the 2010, 2014, and 2018 Winter Olympics.
 Marin was Andorra's flag bearer during the 2010 Winter Olympics opening ceremony.
-Tarroch failed to qualify for the head-to-head rounds of his event after falling in one of his runs and ended up in 34th place.
+In 2010, Tarroch failed to qualify for the head-to-head rounds of his event after falling in one of his runs and ended up in 34th place.

+Marín Tarroch twice finished 3rd in the World Cup: on 16 March 2012 in Italian Valmalenco and on 24 January 2016 in German Feldberg.